Learn How to Relax Without Alcohol:...

 22: Ritual Replacements

 Preparing and drinking an alcoholic drink at night can feel comforting, similar to a morning coffee routine.
-Losing this part of your routine can feel hard.
-You can also keep the ritual by replacing alcohol with a non-alcoholic drink.
+But you don’t have to lose the routine.
+Try replacing alcohol with a non-alcoholic drink, like tea, juices, or a snack.

 If you live with someone else, they might want to join your new ritual, too.
-This can also create a regular check-in time with someone you care about.
+This can function simultaneously as check-in time with a loved one.

 • Sparkling waters, with add-ins like fruit, herbs, or liquid water enhancers